rblopes/generator-phaser-plus/README.md

 This step-by-step tutorial takes the official [game example](https://github.com/photonstorm/phaser#create-your-first-phaser-3-example) as a starting point to guide you through `generator-phaser-plus` workflow.

 The tutorial is written from an absolute beginners perspective, but assumes the user already have a little understanding of JavaScript syntax.
-Also, some previous Node.js development experience and some reasoning around the terminal emulator and command-line tools is desirable but not a necessary requirement to complete this tutorial.
+Also, some previous Node.js development experience and some reasoning around the terminal emulator and command-line tools is desirable but not a necessary requirement to complete the tutorial.

 > **NOTE**: Some portions of sample code are formatted using a simplified ['diff' format](https://en.wikipedia.org/wiki/Diff_utility).
 If you are not familiar with that format, keep in mind that whenever you see a line beginning in a plus (+) sign, you should add that highlighted line to your code.
 Conversely, lines to be deleted begin with a minus (-) sign.

 ### First steps

-When you fire up your game project for the first time, you should see a rotating Phaser 3 logo on the screen.
+When you fire up your game project for the first time, you should see a floating Phaser 3 logo rotating on your browser.

 <div align='center'><img src='media/tutorial/01.png' alt='Screenshot'></div>

-Your game project is alive.
-We are ready to start producing some code and add the necessary parts to create a real game.
+Your new game project is alive.
+We are ready to start producing some code and add the necessary parts to create a real game ─ that is, one that is more than just a spinning logo.
+Open up your game project in your favorite code editor or IDE, if you did not do so already, to start editing it.

 #### Your first game scene